knightsUCF/CarRacing/Log.md

 Another way of competing is taking a game that people really want to play, a game which is underserved, and then build a very minimum viable product version of that game.
 So for example take the Sims, and turn that into a simulation game where you caring for people all in one tenament building.
 Of course those games have been done, but don't let that prevent a good idea getting off the ground.

+We could also combine ideas from Tamagotchi pets, where if we let our residents roam around, then we can come back and check what happened to them.
+So we would also have Roguelike elements here.

 This seems like a game, which would be bound to do well, especially among the target demographic of middle aged women.
 They would much rather play a game like this, than a science fiction game, narrowing out much of our competition.